chrisvfritz/view-framework-demos/README.md

 # View framework demos

-Super simple, single-file (as in `index.html`) todo apps to judge the ease of getting start with various view libraries.
+Super simple single-file (as in `index.html`) todo apps to judge the ease of getting start with various view libraries.
 That means:

 - Just ES5 JavaScript (no Babel or other transpile-to-JS languages)
 - no Webpack or other build tools